MDS OmniShield subscriptions offer several options for "Remote Access".

 4. Enter the Username and Password, and bookmarks then save.

-Currently a full tunnel VPN client can be downloaded for Windows and MAC devices, configured, and launched for on-demand connection that establishes a full SSL-VPN tunnel back to the office.
+Currently a split-tunnel VPN client can be downloaded for Windows and MAC devices, configured, and launched for on-demand connection that establishes a full SSL-VPN tunnel back to the office.
 (Personal Mobile devices such as iPads, iPhones or Android etc. are able to connect with appropriate apps but these are not supported)

 This feature is available for Standard subscription levels of OmniNet and higher.
 An active MDS OmniShield subscription is required.
 Remote access must be turned on in the Wizard along with a username and password as well as a bookmark defined.